Skip to content

 Assigning taxonomy to refined prokaryotic bins

-Assigning taxonomy to the refined bins
+Assigning taxonomy to the dereplicated bins

 It is always valuable to know the taxonomy of our binned MAGs, so that we can link them to the wider scientific literature.
 In order to do this, there are a few different options available to us: